 If you stick to it and decide to take it to the next level then…by all means… look for a quality intermediate course as an investment in yourself.

-But…be careful and do your research before handing over your hard-earned money.
+Be careful and do your research before handing over your money.
 Just because it’s a paid course doesn’t guarantee that it’s a good one.
 Read reviews and look for instructors with solid resumes.
 Don’t pay for a course unless a substantial number of people have already taken it and recommend it.

 Lastly, look for tutorials in a recent version of Blender when you can.
-Sometimes this doesn’t matter as much but other times the steps can be very different in newer versions than in older versions.
+Sometimes this doesn’t matter as much but other times the steps can be very different in newer versions than in older ones.

 It can be frustrating when the instructor is showing you how to do something and your screen looks completely different than his or hers.